thomaswpp/mpquic-sbd/README.md

 To deploy MPQUIC-SBD for your own, follow instructions of the next section.

-## 4. Deploy MPQUIC-SBD in your experimental environment.
+## 4. Deploy MPQUIC-SBD in your experimental environment

 ### 4.1 Clone and build